Deci-AI/data-gradients/README.md

 which does not require you to download any additional data.

-### Report
+## Report
 Once the analysis is done, the path to your pdf report will be printed.
+You can find here examples of [pre-computed dataset analysis reports](#pre-computed-dataset-analysis).

 ## Feature Configuration